The Centre, Bristol: 1998 remodelling

 It had been recognised since the 1960s that the southern half of the Inner Circuit Road had badly impacted the amenity of Queen Square and The Centre, and by the 1990s tentative steps were being taken towards downgrading this part of the road and transferring traffic along less sensitive routes.
 By the mid-1990s, the road across Queen Square had been closed and plans were being developed to re-balance The Centre in favour of pedestrians and public transport.

-Bristol City Council launched a consultation exercise in 1996, in which the public were asked to choose between a 'Dock Option' (reopening the old harbour as far as St Augustine's Bridge) and a cheaper 'Promenade Option'.
+Bristol City Council began a consultation exercise in 1996, in which the public were asked to choose between a 'Dock Option' (reopening the old harbour as far as St Augustine's Bridge) and a cheaper 'Promenade Option'.
 Both options involved closing the road across Quay Head; the Promenade Option used the new space to create a larger pedestrianised area in place of the Centre Gardens, with fountains, a cascade leading down to the waterside, and a sail structure to evoke Bristol's maritime past.
 The remaining road space in both options would be designed to give greater priority to public transport.

 The Council decided to build the 'Promenade Option'.
 This soon came under criticism for its poor safety, particularly after a number of pedestrians were injured by vehicles and at least two people struck by buses and killed.
 The new design was also criticised for its traffic noise and fumes, "dribbling" fountains, poor traffic flow, poor cycling infrastructure, and delays to public transport.
 Few were happy with the new design, and many were disappointed that the 'Dock Option' had not been pursued.

 The area around the pedestrian crossing at the Baldwin Street end of Broad Quay was altered in 2003 after the Bristol Coroner called for improvements following an inquest on the death of a pedestrian hit by a bus.

 Despite remedial work in 2007, the sail structure was found to be unsafe and removed in 2009.

-In 2011 plans were again being developed for major changes to The Centre.
+In 2011, plans were again being developed for major changes to The Centre.
 These plans include the possibility of prohibiting private vehicles from crossing The Centre on the east–west axis, as mooted in the 1996 consultation.

 2015 remodelling for MetroBus

-Between 2015 and 2018 the layout of The Centre was changed once more, this time to accommodate the MetroBus bus rapid transit scheme.
+Between 2015 and 2018, the layout of The Centre was changed once more, this time to accommodate the MetroBus bus rapid transit scheme.

 Private motor traffic was routed along the western edge of The Centre, and the gyratory traffic system was replaced by extended and more accessible pedestrian spaces.
 The new layout reduced the number of routes available to general traffic, some of which was diverted away from the area, whilst improving segregation for cycles and buses.
 The taxi ranks were relocated, and new bus stops were constructed for MetroBus services.
 Early indications suggested that journey times had been improved by these changes.